- Class: Aves (Birds)

 Dodging disaster.
 Safety in numbers is usually a good plan.
 And being diurnal can be helpful.
 For these deft and dashing avian wonders, hawks can still be a threat.
 But it’s human activities impacting their ecosystems that are more detrimental.
 In Cyprus, up to 6,000 European bee-eaters are shot annually.
 Beekeepers also sometime persecute the birds for eating their bees.
 Nevertheless, these birds are doing well.

 With its cooperative breeding behavior and wide geographic range, bee-eaters appear to be holding their own throughout their territory.
-Bee-eater species are listed by the IUCN as Stable or Least Concern.
+The International Union for Conservation of Nature (IUCN) Red List of Threatened Species currently categorizes bee-eater species as Stable or of Least Concern.

-You can help us bring species back from the brink by supporting our conservation projects at http://endextinction.org.
+You can help the San Diego Zoo Global Wildlife Conservancy bring species back from the brink by supporting our conservation projects at endextinction.org.
 Together we can save and protect wildlife around the globe.